fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/README.md

 I first test for the relationship between _BPL vs JJM and BPL vs PMAY_.
 My analysis found that BPL vs JJM the correlation is about -0.43, showing a moderate negative relationship between BPL and JJM, meaning, as BPL increases, JJM tends to decrease, or vice versa.
 The p-value is 0.00062, which is very small and well below the common threshold of 0.05.
 So this relationship is _statistically significant_.
 In essence, this means the negative relationship is unlikely to be due to random chance.
 <img width="2368" height="1765" alt="BPL_vs_JJM_Correlation" src="https://github.com/user-attachments/assets/e20ac79f-c6d9-4094-beab-080d4c2e5cf4" />

-When I test for the correlation between BPL vs PMAY, I found that BPL vs PMAY correlation is about 0.048, which is very close to zero, meaning that there is almost no linear relationship between BPL and PMAY in my data.
+When I test for the correlation between BPL vs PMAY, I found that the correlation is about 0.048, which is very close to zero, meaning that there is almost no linear relationship between BPL and PMAY in my data.
 The p-value is 0.713, which is much larger than 0.05.
 So this relationship is _not statistically significant_.
 In plain English, there is no strong evidence of a real linear association between these two variables.
 <img width="2368" height="1765" alt="BPL_vs_PMAY_Correlation" src="https://github.com/user-attachments/assets/b6e8627f-0b5c-4639-a4aa-4b21ee67a161" />

 The correlation and OLS regression analyses data and findings can be viewed here: - <a href= "https://github.com/fuller-Lam/MRLF-DATA-FELLOW-CONSTITUENCY-ANALYSIS/blob/main/Correlation%20analysis.ipynb">Correlation and OLS regression findings<a/>

 3.**Fund utilisation** - The 5 constituencies with the lowest Constituency Development Fund utilisation are: Shangpung (35.3%), Gambegre (35.6%), Raksamgiri (36.8%), Mahendraganj (37.5%), Sohra (40.1%).A few observations were seen as per the data,where we found regional pattern, with _3 of the 5_ regions are in Garo Hills, 1 is in Jaintia Hills, and 1 is in Khasi Hills.So the underutilisation is not random - it appears more concentrated in Garo Hills and other less urban / harder-to-service areas.
 These 5 constituencies have consistently high BPL shares- Shangpung (44.0%), Gambegre (42.6%), Raksamgiri (43.1%),Mahendraganj (47.7%), Sohra (55.0%).
 For context, the average BPL in the dataset  is about 38.46%.
 So all five are above average, and Sohra is especially high.

 **Weak infrastructure tends to coincide with low utilisation**- Compared with the dataset average, these constituencies generally show :Lower tap-water coverage, Lower 4G coverage, weak road connectivity.The dataset averages shows that, JJM tap connections (52.4%), Pucca road share (58.2%), 4G coverage (51.7%).
 For context, **Shangpung** - JJM 29.1%, roads 49.6%, 4G 43.8%; **Mahendraganj** - JJM 51.7%, roads 48.0%, 4G 26.5% ; **Raksamgiri** - 4G only 50.8%, though roads are somewhat better at 70.4% ,**Sohra** - roads are decent at 69.4%, but 4G is only 45.4% and BPL is very high ,**Gambegre** - roads 57.9%, 4G 69.0%, but tap coverage still low at 46.1%.
 So the broad pattern is: _higher poverty -> patchier physical and digital infrastructure->lower fund utilisation._